Skip to content

 3. Put the Money Away in a Savings Account

-Saving for retirement may feel easy to postpone – it’ll sort itself out, right?
-The truth is too many people approach retirement age and realize that they’re not financially ready—they regret starting too late (or not at all) on their nest egg.
+Saving for retirement may feel easy to postpone.
+The truth is too many people approach retirement age and realize that they started savings too late and aren't financially ready to retire.

-Add money to your retirement account you have through your employer, or if you don't have one already, set up a tax-advantaged investment account like an IRA.
+Add your tax refund to an existing retirement account, or if you don't have one already, set up a tax-advantaged investment account like an IRA.
 It may be hard to prioritize something that seems so far away, but when you see that investment grow over time you won’t regret the choice you made.

 5. Spend it on Something You’ve Been Putting Off